bhajaranji/Loan-calculator-app/README.md

-# 💸 Loan Calculator App
+# 💸 Loan Calculator App BY ABHHINAY KOLKUR

 A responsive and themeable Loan EMI Calculator built with **React** and **Material UI**, featuring real-time **currency conversion** using the [ExchangeRate API](https://www.exchangerate-api.com/).